brainiak/brainiak/README.rst

 Support
 =======

-If you have a question or feedback, chat with us on `Gitter
+If you have a question or feedback, chat with us on `Matrix via Gitter
 <https://gitter.im/brainiak/brainiak>`_ or email our list at
 brainiak@googlegroups.com.
 If you find a problem with BrainIAK, you can also `open an issue on GitHub <https://github.com/brainiak/brainiak/issues>`_.